Examinations for 2023/2024

 The invigilators will supply anything you need, such as extra paper, treasury tags; or replace faulty equipment.

-Before each exam starts, the invigilators must read out information about the exam and remind you of important information – please listen carefully.
+Before each exam starts, the invigilators will read out information about the exam and remind you of important information – please listen carefully.

 You MUST NOT draw or write comments on the exam paper, other than the answer to the questions.
 If you do the exam board may refuse to mark your exam, and possibly all other subjects.
 This has happened to students in the past.